DFE-Digital/ecf-gov-guidance/content/set-up-training-for-your-early-career-teachers.md

 ## 1. Nominate an induction tutor

 Induction tutors monitor and support your early career teachers.

-They also manage progress reviews and coordinate formal assessments.
+They manage progress reviews and coordinate formal assessments.

 [Nominate an induction tutor](/nominate-induction-tutor/).

 ## 2. Arrange mentoring

-Mentors ensure your early career teachers recieve a high quality induction.
+Mentors ensure your early career teachers receive a high quality induction.

 They meet regularly with early career teachers to provide support and feedback.